 Qantas premium economy upgrades: the basics

-For starters, premium economy is available on all Qantas Airbus A380 and Boeing 747 flights, although not on Airbus A330 journeys or when flying on the smaller Boeing 737s and 717s.
+For starters, premium economy is available on all Qantas Airbus A380, Boeing 747 and Boeing 787 flights, although not on Airbus A330 journeys or when flying on the smaller Boeing 737s and 717s.

-That means you'll generally find it on the Roo's longer routes plus Sydney-Tokyo and Sydney/Melbourne-Hong Kong, rather than flights to other destinations such as Singapore or Shanghai.
+That means you'll generally find it on the Roo's longer routes plus Sydney-Tokyo and Sydney-Hong Kong, and from 2018, to Singapore too.

 No premium economy cabin on your flight?
 Try for an economy to business class upgrade instead.